United Nations Special Committee on Palestine: Work of the committee

 UNSCOP officials clandestinely met with members of the high command of the Haganah, the main Jewish underground militia.
 The Haganah officials who attended the meeting, Yisrael Galili, Yigael Yadin, Yosef Avidar, and Ehud Avriel, insisted that the Haganah could repel any Arab attack, including by the surrounding Arab states.

 UNSCOP also met twice with commanders from the right-wing Zionist guerrilla group Irgun after arranging contact with the Irgun through an Associated Press correspondent.
 In the first meeting, UNSCOP members met Irgun commander Menachem Begin along with Irgun high command members Haim Landau and Shmuel Katz, while in the second meeting they met with Begin and Irgun official Meir Cahan.

 It then held 12 public hearings from 4 to 17 July, during which 31 representatives from 12 Jewish organizations gave testimony and submitted written depositions, totaling thirty-two tons of material.
 Jewish Agency representatives such as David Ben-Gurion, Moshe Sharett, and Abba Eban testified, along with Chaim Weizmann, a former senior Zionist official who held no office at the particular time and testified as a private citizen.
 Zionist leaders argued for a Jewish state in Palestine and accepted the principle of partition.
-Anti-Zionist Jewish representatives from the Palestine Communist Party and Ichud party were included.
+Anti-Zionist Jewish representatives from the Palestine Communist Party and Ichud parties were included.
 British officials also testified before the committee.

 During the hearings, the Haganah's intelligence branch SHAI conducted an extensive operation to eavesdrop on committee members so as to ensure that Zionist leaders would be better prepared for the hearings.
-Microphones were placed in their hotels and conference rooms, their telephone conversations were tapped, and the cleaning staff of the building that the hearings took place was replaced with female SHAI agents who monitored them while posing as cleaning ladies.
+Microphones were placed in their hotels and conference rooms, their telephone conversations were tapped, and the cleaning staff of the building where the hearings took place was replaced with female SHAI agents who monitored them while posing as cleaning ladies.
 The intelligence gathered was then distributed among Jewish leaders, who were instructed to destroy the documents after reading them.
-This did not go unnoticed: a member of the Swedish delegation remarked that the cleaning staff of the building was "too pretty and educated.
+This did not go unnoticed: a member of the Swedish delegation complained that the cleaning staff of the building was "too pretty and educated.
 They are the eyes and ears of the Zionist leaders, who come to hearings with replies prepared in advance."

 Despite the official Arab boycott, several Arab officials and intellectuals privately met committee members to argue for a unitary Arab-majority state, among them AHC member and former Jerusalem mayor Husayn al-Khalidi.
 The committee also received written arguments from Arab advocates.